learn-co-curriculum/dsc-map-multinomial-bayes/README.md

 ## Objectives
 You will be able to

-* Identify how Maximum A Posterior Estimation is related to MLE
+* Identify how Maximum A Posteriori Estimation is related to MLE

 ## Maximum A Posteriori Estimation